pawanmandhan/hadoop-demos/data-pipeline/flows/flow-1/README.md

-#Flow 1
+# Flow

-##Introduction
+## Introduction

-The goal of this pipeline flow is to ingest data files, that are copied to the landing zone on a gateway server, and process them at a regular interval.
+The goal of this data pipeline flow is to ingest data files, that are copied to the landing zone on a gateway server, and then process them at a regular interval.
 When the workflow begins, the files are ingested, stored, transformed and the transformed data is sqooped out of cluster into a MySQL database.

 In this flow, there are following processes and steps